310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata %}
-That's right~ And you got to experience a pretty good life in there—I almost want you to thank me.
+that's right~ and you got to experience a pretty good life in there — i almost want you to thank me.

-Hehe, I always have to do beach opening ceremonies in summer, which is a nuisance, but I felt much happier with Chiaki around.
+fufu, i always have to do beach opening ceremonies in summer, which is a nuisance, but i felt much happier with chiaki around.

-If you are okay with it, you could live in my home forever, Chiaki~♪
+if you are okay with it, you could live in my home forever, chiaki~♪
 {% endbubble %}

 {% bubble Chiaki %}